APC 4 BATTERY PROJECT

 NMUK, Warwick Manufacturing Group, Newcastle University, Hyperdrive, Zero Carbon Futures.

-The team have been directly involved in the dissemination activities around the project to exploit the results and learning through events, public speaking and through our industry partners.
+The team have been directly involved in the dissemination activities around the project exploiting the results and learning through events, public speaking in the UK and abroad, and our LCV industry partners.

 The project commenced in February 2016 and concluded at the end of January 2018.